This page documents upgrade issues and notes. These may apply to either of the three upgrade types (charms, OpenStack, series).

 #1885516 for details.

 current Ceph release (e.g. ‘nautilus’ if upgrading to Octopus).
-Failing to do
+Otherwise, the

-so may cause the upgrade to fail, rendering the cluster inoperable.
+subsequent upgrade may fail, rendering the cluster inoperable.

 On any ceph-mon unit, the current value of the option can be queried with: